How Google uses code search

 Google developers use CodeSearch, an internal code search tool.
 They also run public instances of CodeSearch (with some functionality missing) for the Chromium and Android open-source projects, which anyone can try.

-On average, developers compose 12 search queries per weekday (median is 6).
+On average, developers compose 12 search queries per weekday (median is 6) [in 5 sessions].
 Compared to previous literature, it would seem that code search is far more common than it once was.

 Code search tools are becoming so entrenched in software development that they are used to navigate even through code developers know well.